berkmonder/berkmonder/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-- 💡 &nbsp;I like to explore the inner workings of the Universe and cook _delicious_ cookies 🍪
+- 💡 &nbsp;I like to explore the inner workings of the Universe and cook _delicious_ cookies 🍪.
-- 🔭 &nbsp;I'm currently working on Data Science Projects from Istanbul Data Science Academy's Bootcamp
+- 🔭 &nbsp;I'm currently working on making a Robotic Arm to reach to a target by itself using NEAT.
-- 🎓 &nbsp;I'm a Master of Science student in Physics at the Istanbul University
+- 🎓 &nbsp;I'm a Master of Science student in Physics at the Istanbul University.
-- 🌱 &nbsp;I'm on track for learning more about Exploratory Data Analysis, Feature Engineering, and Machine Learning Models
+- 🌱 &nbsp;I'm on track for learning more about OOP in Python, and Neural Networks.
-- ✍️ &nbsp;In my free time, I pursue Novel Writing and Playing Chess as hobbies
 - 💬 &nbsp;Feel free to reach out to me for Data Science Project consulting and volunteering, or just for some interesting discussion about Data Science and/or Physics
 - 📫 &nbsp;You can shoot me an email at berkmonder@gmail.com!
 I'll try to respond as soon as I can
 - 📄 &nbsp;Please have a look at my [Résumé](https://berkmonder.github.io/resume.pdf) for more details about me.
 I'm open to feedback and suggestions!
-<br/><br/>
+<br/><br/><br/>

 <img alt="Night Coding" src="night_coding.gif" align="right"/>